 Other major CAD vendors—e.g., Siemens PLM Software , Dassault Systemes , and PTC —have spent recent years building out product life-cycle management (PLM) capabilities that expand their footprint within large manufacturing enterprises into areas as diverse as production, procurement, and services provision.

 While not ignoring the needs of its manufacturing customers to move from product engineering to production as expeditiously as possible, Autodesk is at least as focused on fostering the collaborative relationship between industrial design and product engineering.
 The “integration” that may matter most to Autodesk, therefore, is that between its industrial design package, AliasStudio, and its 3D engineering environment, Inventor.

-Autodesk completed its acquisition of Alias, the original developer of Alias StudioTools, in January 2006.
+Autodesk completed its acquisition of Alias, the original developers of Alias StudioTools, in January 2006.
 Besides 2D sketching tools, AliasStudio today includes capabilities for precision surface modeling, photo-realistic rendering, and image-based lighting.

 In February, Autodesk unveiled the latest releases of its solutions, including Inventor 2009, AliasStudio 2009, and others.

 |Visualizations today cross the threshold of believability because, “we know how light works,” and capture real-world behavior by, for example, “applying physical laws to every thread in a cloth,” say executives at Autodesk.|